 Consider the apparatus shown in figure 21, which is based on figure 17-5 in Feynman volume II; see reference 10.
 The device is initially at rest.
 A number of small charged spheres are mounted on an insulating disk.
 A current is flowing in the solenoid, creating a magnetic field.
 If we cut off the current, the magnetic field goes to zero.
-The changing magnetic field will create a force on the charges, causing the disk to spin on its axis.
+The changing magnetic field will create a force on the charged spheres, causing the disk to spin on its axis.

 In section 17-4, Feynman asks, where does the angular momentum come from?
 The answer is given at the end of section 27-6: In general, there is momentum in the electromagnetic field.
 When we cut off the current in figure 21, the momentum is transferred from the electromagnetic field to the mechanical parts of the apparatus.

 The idea of fields is also relevant to the simple situation shown in figure 9.
 Rather than considering just the three tangible objects, it would be more accurate to consider the electromagnetic field also.
 The proton interacts with the field, and then the field carries the interaction from place to place, and finally the field interacts with the electron.
 Similar words apply to the other interactions.
 The concept of field allows us to interpret the third law properly, so that it applies “right here, right now” – i.e. locally at each and every point in spacetime.
 In other words, there is no such thing as action at a distance.
 However, in the nonrelativistic limit, the field carries the interaction from place to place almost instantaneously, so everything we said in section 2.3 is true to an excellent approximation.